-- 4.4.11 Non-residential uses within the Mill Master Plan land use area should complement and not detract from the Village Core land use area and existing commercial developments within the Village.
-This may be done in a variety of ways, including: - a) Logical site design to promote the cross flow of pedestrians and vehicles from the Village Core to the Mill Master Plan land use area; - Providing unique land uses and commercial opportunities not otherwise available in the Village; - Creating work-live opportunities where local artisans and creators can create specialty goods for sale and distribution; and - d) Promoting non-retail business uses (e.g. offices, professional and business services, small artisan hubs) within the Mill Master Plan land use area while encouraging retail uses, where possible, to located within the Village Core. - 4.4.12 Consider alternatives for the provision of waste water disposal in the on the site, including feasibility of a municipal waste water treatment system or innovative small scale alternatives that can be scaled up over time. - 4.4.13 Support the Mill Master Plan land use area as a creator and artisan area where entrepreneurship in many forms is encouraged.
+- 4.4.13 Non-residential uses within the Mill Master Plan land use area should complement and not detract from the Village Core land use area and existing commercial developments within the Village.
+This may be done in a variety of ways, including: - Logical site design to promote the cross flow of pedestrians and vehicles from the Village Core to the Mill Master Plan land use area; - b.
+Providing unique land uses and commercial opportunities not otherwise available in the Village; - c.
+Creating work-live opportunities where local artisans and creators can create specialty goods for sale and distribution; and - Promoting non-retail business uses (e.g. offices, professional and business services, small artisan hubs) within the Mill Master Plan land use area while encouraging retail uses, where possible, to locate within the Village Core. - 4.4.14 Consider alternatives for the provision of wastewater disposal on the site, including feasibility of a municipal wastewater treatment system or innovative small scale alternatives that can be scaled up over time. - 4.4.15 Support the Mill Master Plan land use area as a creator and artisan area where entrepreneurship in many forms is encouraged. - 4.4.16 The Village should explore flexible development standards that converge Village interest in lighter environmental footprint and village-feel with need to nurture a realistic, attractive, and responsible development model, including but not limited to no streetlighting (dark skies), no sidewalks, narrow internal street pattern, reduced parking standard, and no stormwater piping.